matpandino/trashtalk-chat-app/README.md

 *Mobile App*
 - **Componentization**: Some components on the App still need to be refactored for better reusability.
 - **Websocket**: Websocket connection can be improved.
-Something like auto reconnection can be added.
-I've noticed possible bugs with the websocket instantiation.
+Features like auto reconnection can be added.
 - **Storybook**: My intent was to add storybook + unit test when neeeded

 *API*